auth0-samples/auth0-android-sample/README.md

 ```

 > From here on, try any of the quickstarts!
-> We suggest you starting with the [Login Quickstart](https://auth0.com/docs/quickstart/native/android)
+> We suggest you to start with the [Login Quickstart](https://auth0.com/docs/quickstart/native/android)